Local Area Attractions Near Crossville / I-40 KOA Holiday

 Cumberland County Playhouse

-The Cumberland County Playhouse is now the only major non-profit professional performing arts resource in rural Tennessee, and one of the 10 largest professional theaters in rural America.
-It serves more than 145,000 visitors annually with two indoor and two outdoor states, young audience productions, a comprehensive dance program, a concert series and touring shows.
-The Cumberland County Playhouse is the only non-profit professional performing arts organization in Tennessee that wholly owns and operates its own major performance facility. www.ccplayhouse.com/static/shows.html For more information take a look at the website:
+The Cumberland County Playhouse is the only major non-profit professional performing arts resource in rural Tennessee, and one of the ten largest professional theaters in rural America.
+It serves more than 145,000 visitors annually with two indoor and two outdoor stages, young audience productions, a comprehensive dance program, a concert series and touring shows.

 Crossville and Cumberland County, Tennessee, easily lay claim to being called the “Golf Capital of Tennessee.”
 Situated on Tennessee's Cumberland Plateau, 11 championship golf courses await golfers of all skill levels.
 From Wyndham at Fairfield Glade, Tennessee's famous vacation and retirement resort featuring 90 holes of golf, to the Bear Trace at Cumberland Mountain State Park, Tennessee's first Jack Nicklaus-designed course, the best spot for golf in Tennessee is Crossville and Cumberland County.